 An individual with celiac disease must follow a strict gluten-free diet.
 A doctor or nutritionist can advise what foods will be required for a proper diet.
 Bread and pasta substitutes are easily found, but they’re pricier.

 After a diet free of gluten is formally practiced, the intestinal mucosa of the patient should show marked progress.
-Hidden sources of gluten are especially problematic for celiac patients, since exposure to hidden gluten can give rise to recurring symptoms.
+Hidden sources of gluten are especially problematic for celiac patients, since their exposure can give rise to recurring symptoms.

-Patients with celiac disease need to be well-informed to better manage all symptoms, reduce risks of more serious health complications and improve their quality of life!
+Patients with celiac disease need to be well-informed to better manage all symptoms, reduce the risk of serious health complications, and improve their quality of life.